 Celebrity entertainer with hearing loss in one ear

 This A-list actor has been totally deaf in his right ear since he was a baby.
 Stemming from a childhood illness, Lowe said he lost his hearing in his right ear when he was around eight or nine months old.
 While Lowe says he has trouble hearing in noisy environments, his hearing loss hasn’t affected his life.

 This basketball star was the first legally deaf player to join the NBA.
 In 2002, Allred played in Greece for Team USA at the Deaf Basketball Championships.
 In 2008, he made his NBA debut with the Cleveland Cavaliers and had a brief career in the professional league.
-Born almost completely deaf, Allred wears hearing aids in both ears.
+Born almost completely deaf, Allred is a celebrity who wears hearing aids in both ears.
 He is now a published author and is working on a historical novel.